-PIN PIN PIN DESCRIPTION NAME WSON HTSSOP I/O DESCRIPTION BST 2 3 I Boost pin for bootstrap capacitor.
-Connect a capacitor from SW to the BST pin.
+PIN PIN PIN DESCRIPTION NAME WSON HTSSOP I/O DESCRIPTION BST 2 3 I Boost pin for bootstrap capacitor: Connect a capacitor from SW to the BST pin.
 The capacitor is charged from VCC through an internal diode during the buck switch OFF-time.
-EP - - Exposed metal pad on the underside of the device.
-It is recommended to connect this pad to the PC board ground plane to aid in heat dissipation.
-FB 6 9 I Voltage feedback input from the regulated output.
-Input to both the regulation and overvoltage comparators.
-The FB pin regulation level is 2.5 V. I {SEN} 3 4 I Current sense.
-During the buck switch OFF-time, the inductor current flows through the internal sense resistor, and out of the I {SEN} pin to the free-wheeling diode.
-The current limit omparator keeps the buck switch off if the I {SEN} current exceeds 1.25 A (typical).
-NC - 1, 7, 8, 14 - No internal connection.
+EP - - - Exposed pad FB 6 9 I Voltage feedback input from the regulated output: Input to both the regulation and overvoltage comparators.
+The FB pin regulation level is 2.5 V. I {SEN} 3 4 I Current sense: During the buck switch OFF-time, the inductor current flows through the internal sense resistor, and out of the ISEN pin to the free-wheeling diode.
+The current limit comparator keeps the buck switch off if the ISEN current exceeds 1.25 A (typical).
+NC - 1, 7, 8, 14 - No connection.
 Can be connected to ground plane to improve heat dissipation.
-R {ON} /SD 8 11 Т ON-time control and shutdown.
-An external resistor from VIN to the R{ON} /SD pin sets the buck switch ON-time.
+R {ON} /SD 8 11 I ON-time control and shutdown: An external resistor from VIN to this pin sets the buck switch ON-time.
 Grounding this pin shuts down the regulator.
-RTN 5 6 - Ground return for all internal circuitry other than the current sense resistor.
-S {GND} 4 5 - Current sense ground.
-Recirculating current flows into this pin to the current sense resistor.
-SS 7 10 I Soft start.
-An internal 11.5- μ A current source charges the SS pin capacitor to 2.5 V to softstart the reference input of the regulation comparator.
-SW 1 2 0 Switching node.
-Internally connected to the buck switch source.
+RTN 5 6 Circuit ground: Ground return for all internal circuitry other than the current sense resistor.
+S {GND} 4 5 - Sense ground: Recirculating current flows into this pin to the current sense resistor.
+SS 7 10 I Soft start: An internal 11.5- μ A current source charges the SS pin capacitor to 2.5 V to softstart the reference input of the regulation comparator.
+SW 1 2 0 Switching node: Internally connected to the buck switch source.
 Connect to the inductor, free-wheeling diode, and bootstrap capacitor.
-VCC 9 12 I Output of the bias regulator.
-The voltage at VCC is nominally equal to V{IN} for $V{IN} < 8.9$ V, and regulated at 7 V for $V{IN} > 8.9$ V. Connect a 0.47-μF, or larger capacitor from VCC to ground, as close as possible to the pins.
-An external voltage can be applied to this pin to reduce internal dissipation if V{IN} is greater than 8.9 V. MOSFET body diodes clamp VCC to V{IN} if $V{CC} > V{IN}$.
-VIN 10 13 I Input supply.
-Nominal input range is 6 V to 42 V. Input bypass capacitors should be located as close as possible to the VIN and RTN pins.
+VCC 9 12 I Output of the bias regulator: The voltage at VCC is nominally equal to V {IN} for V {IN} < 8.9 V, and regulated at 7 V for V {IN} > 8.9 V. Connect a 0.47- μ F, or larger capacitor from VCC to ground, as close as possible to the pins.
+An external voltage can be applied to this pin to reduce internal dissipation if V {IN} is greater than 8.9 V. MOSFET body diodes clamp VCC to V {IN} if V {CC} > V {IN} .
+VIN 10 13 I Input supply: Nominal input range is 6 V to 75 V. Input bypass capacitors should be located as close as possible to the VIN pin and RTN pin.